-You may also be invited for a clinic appointment at the Centre for Prevention of Stroke and Dementia (CPSD) at the John Radcliffe Hospital.
-All stroke clinics run at CPSD follow Oxford University Hospitals NHS Trust infection control guidelines.
-This would involve taking an extra sample of blood.
-This sample may also be used for future genetic research aimed at understanding the genetic influences on vascular disease but would not have implications for you personally.
+This would also involve taking an extra sample of blood in hospital.
+This may also be used for future genetic research aimed at understanding the genetic influences on vascular disease but would not have implications for you personally.

-If you are participating in the study following a stroke or TIA, this would involve being followed up by telephone, at home or in clinic by a researcher up to 3 times in the first year then at five years and ten years and thereafter if any further vascular events occur.
+If you are being seen following a stroke or TIA, the study would also involve being followed up by telephone, at home or in clinic by a researcher in one month, at six months, at one year, five years and ten years and thereafter if any further vascular events occur.
 We will also take a further blood sample if we see you at one year and five years.
 In addition, if you are admitted to hospital for any other medical problem, one of our researchers may visit you whilst you are an inpatient to ask you some questions on your memory.
 All the information collected will be completely confidential.